-If there are drives connected to both the RAID IDE connector and SCSI add-in card, you must then select which drive you want to boot.
+If there are drives connected to both the RAID IDE connector and SCSI add-in card, you must then select the drive you want to boot.

-- RAID The drive is connected to the RAID IDE connector that is on the system board. - SCSI The drive is connected to the SCSI add-in card that is installed in a PCI slot.
+RAID Boot the drive connected to the RAID IDE connector that is on the system board.

+SCSI Boot the drive connected to the SCSI add-in card that is installed in a PCI slot.